Hurricane Preparedness Tips for Your Porch or Patio

 Create a Hurricane Kit

-Prepare a hurricane kit specific to your porch or patio area.
-This kit should include essential items such as flashlights, batteries, a portable weather radio, tarps, ropes, and a toolkit for emergency repairs.
+It should have flashlights, batteries, and a portable weather radio.
+You should also pack tarps, ropes, and a toolkit for repairs.
 Keep the kit readily accessible in case you need to make quick adjustments or repairs during a storm.

 Anchor Your Furniture